MnogoByte/celery-redundant-scheduler/README.md

 # Problem
 Production level deployment requires redundancy and fault-tolerance environment.
 Unfortunately [Celery](http://celeryproject.org) doesn't provide periodic tasks scheduling redundancy out of the box.
 Running multiple `celerybeat` instances results multiple scheduled tasks queuing.
-This package provides synchronized scheduler class.
+This package provides synchronized scheduler class with fail-over support.
 By default `redis` backend used, but developers are free too use their own based on package primitives.

 # Installation